entropyfabric/onboarding/README.md

 This is achieved by leveraging advanced AI models as well as human expert analysis and judgement.

-## Getting started
+## Access requirements

 **Entropy Fabric** requires *read-only* access to certain Google Cloud usage data.
 This access is granted through predefined IAM roles assigned to a dedicated service account unique to your organization.

-The next section describes these access requirements in full for transparency.
+This section describes these access requirements in full for transparency.

-Because managing this access manually can be cumbersome, we provide automation to simplify the setup.

-The sections that follow describe the two automation options available for granting this access.

-### Access requirements

 The permissions granted by the following roles are intentionally limited to what **Entropy Fabric** needs to deliver strong resource coverage and high-quality insights from day one.
 The main trade-off is access to BigQuery *job metadata*, which customers should review carefully, as it may include query text and employee email addresses.